Darryl Yokley: Biography

-In addition to leading his own band, Yokley often performs with a singer Rhonda Ross alongside fellow Sound Reformation bandmate Duane Eubanks.
-Yokley the special guest artist for the closing night awards ceremony at the 17th annual Arpa International Film Festival in Hollywood, he has performed for a legendary musician and producer Quincy Jones, and has expanded to the international stage performing as a sideman and a special guest artist in Japan.
+In addition to leading his own band, Yokley performs often in New York City and the surrounding area.
+Yokley was the special guest artist for the closing night awards ceremony at the 17th annual Arpa International Film Festival in Hollywood, he has performed for legendary musician and producer Quincy Jones, and has expanded to the international stage performing in South America, Europe, and multiple tours in Japan.
+He continues to perform as a soloist and chamber music musician having collaborated with colleagues at Westminster Conservatory as well as currently collaborating with pianist, Kyle Walker.

-In 2018, Darryl Yokley released his second album with the Sound Reformation entitled 'Pictures at an African Exhibition' accompanied by a small chamber wind ensemble.
+In 2018, Yokley released his second album with the Sound Reformation entitled Pictures at an African Exhibition accompanied by a small chamber wind ensemble.
 The project is also his first cross disciplinary collaboration with British born artist David Emmanuel Noel, who specifically produced original artwork for the album.
+The album received a significant amount of notoriety including write ups in The New York Times, a 3 1/2 star review in DownBeat, and his album was selected as the editors pick for Downbeat magazine.
+The albums success has allowed him to perform at the Kennedy Center in 2019, multiple east coast tours, and him and Sound Reformation have started touring on the West Coast since 2021.

+Yokley continues to stay active as an educator teaching students of all levels and ages.
+He teaches privately where he helps students figure out a personalized approach to playing their instrument, whether it be saxophone, clarinet, or flute and he also serves as a clinician traveling all over the country.
+He also helps run Truth Revolution Recording Collective, where he has been the operations manager since 2021.